SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_video_setting_d_.videosetting.md

 ▸ **image**(`source`: string): *[VideoSetting](_pages_video_setting_d_.videosetting.md)*

-Set the URL of an image to display as a preview of the video
+Set the URL of an image to display as a video thumbnail.
+Max length 2048 characters.

 **Parameters:**